zzattack/ccmaps-net/README.md

 Status
 ------
 The project has reached maturity and will know no big feature additions, but bugs might be fixed if reported.
-I am toying with the idea of building a webservice out of the tool, though, but that would probably appear under a different project
+I am toying with the idea of building a webservice out of the tool, though, but that would probably appear under a different project.

 Installation
 ------------